Should Your Child See a Doctor?

 - You have other questions or concerns

-- Hearing loss with an ear infection
+- Normal hearing loss with an ear infection

 - Prevention of ear infections

-- Ear tube surgery questions
+- Ear tube (ventilation tube) surgery questions

 - The antibiotic will kill the bacteria that are causing the ear infection.